sfc-gh-jgriffith/snowpipe-streamlit-iot-demo/readme.md

 ```

 ## Add Snowflake Authentiation Info Environemnt Variables
-Replace the values in quotes with your Snowflake credentials.
+Replace the values in quotes with your Snowflake credentials and run the following in your Terminal app.
 ```
     export SFUSER='SNOWFLAKEUSER'
     export SFPASSWORD='SNOWFLAKEPASSWORD'